TiBOcode/astrotibo/src/content/notes/index.md

 2. This isn't your average website.
 It's a non-linear website designed to make learning feel like play.
 3. Is it a Maze... or is it a Guide?
 Well, it's a Maze that has your Curiosity be the Guide!
 There's "no right or wrong" here

 If you want to learn more, click here to [explore why non linear website makes learning more efficient](/notes/nonlinear).
 One Simple Rule: Just let your curiosity and interest guide you from clicks to clicks until you find your way back home.

 - - -

-# Start the learning Journey
+# The Journey Starts Here
 [100% of the content can be found following this link](/notes/guide). <br>That's the path you will follow whenever you want to start fresh with a different route.

 What you're going to find at the current moment:
-- Notes about Ukulele Improvisation, the philosophy, the why's and how's
+- Secrets about Ukulele Improvisation, the philosophy, the why's and how's
 - Notes about Personal Growth, Self Discovery and Self Expression